aquasecurity/tfsec/tfsec-to-trivy-migration-guide.md

 # Migrating from tfsec to Trivy
-Overtime we've taken [Trivy][trivy] to be the go-to scanning tool for a vareity of things.
+Overtime we've taken [Trivy][trivy] to be the go-to scanning tool for a variety of things.
 This also includes terraform scanning.
 For further information, have a look at the announcement ["tfsec is joining the Trivy family".](https://github.com/aquasecurity/tfsec/discussions/1994)

 ### Main differences between Trivy and tfsec